Birkbjo/WoW-Queue-Alert/README.md

 It's pretty simple: it take a screenshot of your monitor and use [OCR](https://github.com/tesseract-ocr/) to recognize key-words that should be present on the screen when you are in character select.
 [Pushbullet](https://www.pushbullet.com/) integration gives you a notifcation straight to your device!

-No violation of TOS, no automation - just notifications!
+No violation of TOS, no automation!

 ## Installation